gohsonghan98/gitbookclone/document/function/Logical/not/not.md

 ## Description

-NOT operator is a Boolean operator that returns true when the operand is false, and returns false when the operand is true.
+'not' operator is a Boolean operator that returns true when the operand is false, and returns false when the operand is true.
 Essentially, the operator reverses the logical value associated with the expression on which it operates.

 ## Input / Parameter